 Experience the Wildlife in Athirappilly

-Athirappilly village falls under the Vazachal forest division which also has Charpa, Vazachal, and Sholayar forests in its jurisdiction.
-The importance of this forest division is – low elevation riparian forest in the Athirappilly – Vazachal area which is the home of the different types of Indian Hornbill locally called “Mazamuzakki Vezambal”.
+Athirappilly village falls under the Vazhachal forest division which also has Charpa, Vazhachal, and Sholayar forests in its jurisdiction.
+The importance of this forest division is – low elevation riparian forest in the Athirappilly – Vazhachal area which is the home of the different types of Indian Hornbill locally called “Mazamuzakki Vezambal”.
 The famous four types of hornbill found in this area are the Great Hornbill (State Bird of Kerala), Malabar Pied Hornbill, Malabar Grey Hornbill, and Indian Grey Hornbill.
 This place is also famous for inhabitants of Asiatic Elephants, tiger, leopard, bison, sambar, and lion-tailed macaque.
 There are many incidents of human attacks by leopards at Malakkappara and Valparai which is located 60 km from Athirappilly.
 There are many spotting of wild elephants crossing or standing on the Athirappilly- Malakkapara route by the persons traveling by road.